-Difference Between Visa Prepaid and Gift Cards
+Difference Between Prepaid and Gift Cards

 Combining Payment Methods

 Many merchants will allow you to split your payment between two sources.
 If you have an available balance of $3.00 on your card, and your total purchase amount is $8.45, you can ask the cashier if you’re able to split payments.
-Usually, this is no problem, and you will be asked for the amount you’d like to put on the card.
+Usually, this is no problem.
+You will likely be asked for the amount you’d like to put on the card.
 Tell the cashier the exact amount remaining on your card, and pay the remainder of the bill with cash or another method of payment, such as another gift card.
 You typically can check your remaining balance online or over the phone.

 While this seems like an extra step, it might be one of your only options to get the last bit of money off your Visa gift card.
 You also can use your Visa gift card balance to purchase an Amazon e-gift card, which can then be redeemed on Amazon.com.